-^{II} See the Glossary.
+See the Glossary.
 "Human" distinguishes the inherently spiritual nature of the Grownup from the immature behaviors of people, which are usually our cause for denigrating "human nature."

-"AFFLICTIONS OF THE HUMAN BRAIN THAT MAY CAUSE A DISSOCIATION OF MINDS."
+For details of these possible causes of mental dissociations, see page 8 of the Quadrune Mind Study Guide, "AFFLICTIONS OF THE HUMAN BRAIN THAT MAY CAUSE A DISSOCIATION OF MINDS."

-https://quadrunemind.com/wp-content/uploads/2023/02/Quadrune-Mind-Study-Guide-by-Tom-F.-Shadid-Ph.D.pdf.
+https://quadrunemind.com/wp-content/uploads/2023/02/Quadrune-Mind-Study-Guide-by-Tom-F.-Shadid-Ph.D..pdf.
 More recent research may alter some specifics of this list, but there will always be such a list for almost all of us.
-Because of genetic, and especially epigenetic causes, some afflictions to our brain may occur before we
+Because of genetic, and especially epigenetic causes, some afflictions to our brain may occur before we are born.

-^{liii} Cunningham, A. (2023, August, 26).
+V Cunningham, A. (2023, August, 26).
 Climate disasters put children at risk: Exposure to heat, smoke and more can cause lingering harm.
 Science News.
 "All children are vulnerable, but certain children are hurt first and worst....
 In the United States, communities of color and communities of low income have disproportionately higher exposure to air pollution as well as to severe heat and extreme weather events.
-Polluting sources like major highways, bus and truck depots, industrial plants and power plants are disproportionately located in and near these communities....
+Polluting sources like major highways, bus and truck depots, industrial plants and power plants are disproportionately located in and near these